 A nice enclosure for the RDF is Conrad # 523232, measuring 103x56x168mm, offering plenty of room for all parts.

-Note that a metal housing is preferrable, and if you want to send bearings to a computer you should keep the on-board USB connector very close to the right hand side of the housing,
+Note that if you want to send bearings to a computer you should keep the on-board USB connector very close to the right hand side of the housing,

 so the USB is accessable through an opening in the side panel.
 I simply drilled a 20mm hole in the side for that purpose.